typesupply/opentype-cookbook/website/content/acknowledgements.md

 Thanks to the Adobe Type Department for developing the .fea syntax.
 It gets criticized from time to time, but it is actually a great abstraction of the GSUB, GPOS and GDEF binary data structures.
 I've tried, and failed, to invent a better syntax several times. .fea is hard to beat.
 Thanks Adobe!

-Special thanks to Ben Kiel, Frank Grießhammer and Miguel Sousa for graciously reading, editing and making suggestions about early drafts of this document.
+Thanks to [Ben Kiel](http://benkiel.com), [Frank Grießhammer](http://frgr.de) and [Miguel Sousa](http://blog.typekit.com/2006/07/03/welcome_miguel/) for graciously reading, editing and making suggestions about early drafts of this document.

+[Brook Elgie](http://brookelgie.com) built the infrastructure for the site and did most of the styling work.
+I am hugely thankful for his efforts because CSS and me are not friends.

+Thanks to [Frederik Berlean](http://typemytype.com) for many things, especially his [Pygments lexer for the .fea syntax](https://github.com/typemytype/OpenTypeFeatureLexer).

 # Licenses, Copyrights and Credits